k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'You feel guilty' out of nowhere
 - Fix: non-lawful Angels spawning with lawful artifacts
 - Fix: prevent dmonsfree with a couple mhurtle scenarios
+- Fix: dmonsfree pending when hero was hit with drain-life artifact